Top of the page

 Symptoms of tetralogy of Fallot may include:

-Enter Q619 in the search box to learn more about "Learning About Tetralogy of Fallot."
+Enter Q619 in the search box to learn more about "Learning About Tetralogy of Fallot in Newborns".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.